Ex-trader Kerviel appeals to French president from Italian border

 Kerviel's lawyer, David Koubbi, said he would be returning to Paris later in the day in the hope of meeting the president.

-Kerviel has never denied masking his 50-billion-euro ($68.52 billion) positions but has accused his bosses of knowing what he was doing.
+Kerviel has never denied masking his 50-billion-euro (40.7 billion pounds) positions but has accused his bosses of knowing what he was doing.
 The courts, however, have each time backed SocGen's insistence that the trader acted alone.

 France's highest appeal court upheld his three-year jail term in March but it quashed the 4.9-billion-euro civil damages designed to compensate SocGen for its losses when it unwound the trader's mammoth positions in the midst of the financial crisis.